PoC-dev/cisco-erfassung/README.md

 - highlight if an ASA indicates being member of a failover cluster, to not forget to handle both devices on upgrade,
 - highlight if a given OS release has an end-of-support date set.

-Extensive online help (in German language) is provided in the AS/400 part.
+The applications themselves are in German language.
+Extensive online help (in German language) is provided, also.

 ## Setup, terse.
 The involved steps basically comprise of: